dead-end/sec_handover/README.md

 exit 0
 ```
 You can create a configuration file called `/tmp/example.sign`, which contains the
-command, including the args and a list of files, which the command is based of.
-All files
+command, including the args (in this case `arg1` and `arg2`)and a list of files, which
-have to be given with absolut paths.
+the command is based of.
+All files have to be given with absolut paths.

 ```
 [cmd]
 /bin/bash /tmp/example.sh arg1 arg2

 [hash]
 /bin/bash
 /tmp/example.sh
 ```
 Now you can sign the file `/tmp/example.sign` with the following command.
 At this point